semaphoreci/docs/notifications-yaml-reference_5be45bb02c7d3a31944dbc98.md

 multiple notifications, you will need to have multiple `rules` items.

-## The properties of the rules property
+## The rules property in more detail

+In this section we are going to explain the properties that are stored in a `rules` property – the logic of notifications is stored under `rules` property.

 ### name